RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-ROM-Collections.md

 In addition to having a version number, arcade ROMs can be formatted four ways:

-- **Non-merged ROM**: All ROMs can be used standalone because each zip contains all the files needed to run that game, including any files from 'parent ROMs'.
-The only exception are BIOS ROMs, which are formatted as 'Split' and must be kept in the same folder as the ROM set which uses it. **Non-Merged ROM sets are the recommended format for RetroPie arcade emulators.**
+- **Full Non-merged**: All ROM sets can be used standalone because each zip contains all the files needed to run that game, including any ROMs from 'parent' ROM sets and BIOS sets.
+(ClrMamePro users: access through the "Advanced" button in the Rebuild and Scanner menus, then deselect "Separate BIOS sets".) **Full non-Merged ROM sets are the recommended format for RetroPie arcade emulators.**
-- **Full Non-merged**: All ROMs can be used standalone because each zip contains all the files needed to run that game, including any ROMs from 'parent' ROM sets and BIOS sets.
-(ClrMamePro users: access through the "Advanced" button in the Rebuild and Scanner menus, then deselect "Separate BIOS sets".)
+- **Non-merged ROM**: All ROM sets can be used standalone because each zip contains all the files needed to run that game, including any files from 'parent romsets'.
+The only exceptions are games which use BIOS ROMs, which are formatted as 'Split' and must be kept in the same folder as the game ROM set which uses it.
-- **Split**: Some ROMS that are considered clones, translations, or bootlegs also require a "parent ROM" to run.
-The parent ROM is often the first or most common variant of a game.
+- **Split**: Some ROM sets that are considered clones, translations, or bootlegs also require a "parent" ROM set to run.
+The parent is often the first or most common variant of a game.
 In some cases the parent is not the most popular or best working version of the game, however.
 For example, in a Split set pacman.zip (a clone), will not work without puckman.zip (its parent).
 - **Merged**: Clones are merged into the parent ROM zip, meaning that more than one game is stored per file.
 Merged ROM sets are not recommended.

 ***